20 Effective Ways of Domestic Violence Prevention

 5. Respect religious teachings

-All major religions extol virtues such as love, peace, kindness, faithfulness, and others.
+All major religions extol virtues such as love, peace, kindness, and faithfulness among others.
+These could be used as effective solutions to stop domestic violence in and around your home.

 Adhering to these religious exhortations will go a long way to stop domestic violence in your relationship.
 Almost all religions of the world explain who can be a victim of abuse and how to prevent it, which clearly helps in domestic violence prevention.